Dixa-public/dixa-widget-release/README.md

 ### Dynamic imports path at runtime
 `dixaPublicPath` is the globally defined variable that will be evaluated at runtime. `window.dixaPublicPath` is the name of a variable with a string value that represents a path / URL that will be used for dynamically importing of chunks.

 For example, if default URL is `https://widget.dixa.io/assets/scripts/javascript/`, one of the chunk name is eg. `main.[hash].js`.
-Changing the 'window.dixaPublicPath' variable value: to eg. `https://mydomain.com/folder/` result in the chunk file would fetched from `https://mydomain.com/folder/main.[hash].js`.
+Changing the ` window.dixaPublicPath` variable value: to eg. `https://mydomain.com/folder/` result in the chunk file would fetched from `https://mydomain.com/folder/main.[hash].js`.

 ```javascript
 // The chunk will be fetched from https://mydomain.com/folder/main.[hash].js